Why the Outsider Pride of M.I.A.'s ‘Kala’ Still Matters 10 Years Later

 Videos by VICE

 Titled after M.I.A’s Sri Lankan mother, Kala is alive with abrasive female energy.
-Recorded in India, Liberia, Jamaica and Trinidad, its sound is both global and somehow specifically “London”.
-M.I.A.’s disinterest in identity politics – and her unapologetic embrace of cultures from all over the world – is her greatest strength and biggest downfall.
+Recorded in India, Liberia, Jamaica, and Trinidad, its sound is both global and somehow specifically «London».
+M.I.A.’s disinterest in identity politics—and her unapologetic embrace of cultures from all over the world—is her greatest strength and biggest downfall.
 Long before the truffle fries debacle of 2010, she’d been accused of champagne socialism and called out for her pick ‘n’ mix palette of sounds from the global South.
-The Guardian gave Kala a positive review, but famously compared her use of sampling “to Angelina Jolie’s attitude towards starting a family,” going on to accuse her of “ordering in the constituent bits from various far-flung corners of the world”.
-Never mind the fact the same critic suggested that “Jimmy” had borrowed from West Germany’s disco scene (rather than citing the Bollywood soundtrack it references), M.I.A.’s avid use of field recordings, samples and world music has often been dismissed as “cultural appropriation” rather than an attempt to decolonise pop.
+The Guardian gave Kala a positive review, but famously compared her use of sampling «to Angelina Jolie’s attitude towards starting a family,» going on to accuse her of «ordering in the constituent bits from various far-flung corners of the world.» Never mind the fact the same critic suggested that «Jimmy» had borrowed from West Germany’s disco scene (rather than citing the Bollywood soundtrack it references), M.I.A.’s avid use of field recordings, samples and world music has often been dismissed as «cultural appropriation» rather than an attempt to decolonize pop.

 You can follow Simran on Twitter.